Powerful emacs hacks: patching markdown-mode

 So I patch the above code quickly:

-Re-evaluate it right there (emacs is a live programming environment, you can think of it as live swapping of code), switch to my blog post buffer and check if it works!
+Re-evaluate it right there (emacs is a live programming environment, you can think of it as hot swapping of code), switch to my blog post buffer and check if it works!
 And it does :D

 I then copy the entire function and add it to my emacs config file init.el